 Key Takeaways

-- Pain Can Show Up Later: Adrenaline masks pain right after an accident.
-It's common to feel fine at first, then start hurting days later.
+- Pain Can Show Up Later: Stress hormones can blunt symptoms right after an accident.
+Some people feel okay at first, then notice pain hours or days later.

-- Some Injuries Are Hidden: Soft tissue damage, concussions, and internal injuries often don't show obvious symptoms right away.
+- Some Injuries Are Hidden: Soft tissue injuries, concussions, and internal injuries may not show obvious symptoms right away.

-Right after a car accident, your body floods with adrenaline.
+Right after a car accident, your body may be flooded with stress hormones.
 Your heart races.
 Your mind is focused on the emergency.
-In all that stress, you might not feel pain—even if you're seriously injured.
-Then a few days pass.
-The adrenaline wears off.
-And suddenly, you can barely move.
+In that moment, you might not feel every injury.
+Then hours or days pass.
+The stress response fades.
+Pain, stiffness, headaches, or dizziness may become harder to ignore.

-This happens all the time.
-It's one of the most common patterns we see.
-People decline medical care at the scene because they feel fine, then discover later that they're really hurt.
+That delayed pattern is medically plausible and legally important.
+People sometimes decline medical care at the scene because they feel fine, then discover later that symptoms are developing.

 Why Injuries Show Up Late